European shares buoyed by German data, M&A speculation

 Euro zone manufacturing growth also eased in April, but factories raised prices for the first time in eight months, according to a survey that also showed headcount rose at the fastest pace in nearly four years.

-The Euro STOXX index of euro zone shares was up 0.8 percent at 374.62 points at 1401 GMT, recouping part of a 2.7 percent fall in the previous week, when weak U.S. economic data rattled investors.
+The Euro STOXX index of euro zone shares closed up 0.7 percent at 374.17, recouping part of a 2.7 percent fall in the previous week, when weak U.S. economic data rattled investors.

 Indexes in Nordic countries and Switzerland were up between 0.2 percent and 1.3 percent.
 They were reopening after a three-day weekend.

-Portugal's biggest-listed bank Millennium bcp rose 4.2 percent in robust volume before it reports first-quarter results after the close.
-The results are expected to show its first quarterly profit in three years.
+Portugal's biggest-listed bank Millennium bcp rose 4.3 percent in robust volume before reporting its first quarter results.
+The numbers, published after the close, showed a bigger-than-expected rise in net profit.

 Investors' focus later this week is likely to be on Britain's national election on Thursday.
 The latest polls show neither of the major parties is likely to win a clear majority of seats.